esp8266/Arduino/readme.txt

 Yaniv Steiner and Giorgio Olivero have been supporting the project and are working at using it with the Instant Soup platform.

-Arduino uses the GNU avr-gcc toolchain, uisp, avr-libc, avrlib, and code from Processing and Wiring.
+Arduino uses the GNU avr-gcc toolchain, uisp, avr-libc, and code from Processing and Wiring.

 UPDATES